Understand the guest configuration feature of Azure Policy

 a guest configuration policy is done through the portal, or if the subscription

-is enrolled in Azure Security Center, the resource provider is registered
+is enrolled in Microsoft Defender for Cloud, the resource provider is registered

 automatically.
 You can manually register through the